Mohammed-Nour/NCS_Project/report.md

 - Challenges in tool integration and resolving API incompatibilities.
 - Troubleshooting network configurations and performance issues.
+- the main problem it was with MISP and integration with wazuh
+  1. first problem there is poor documentaion that compatable with the updated versions
+  2. we tried to install the MISP locally but alawys it damage the opearating system distrubution
+  3. we find that we can do it with docker but still we needed to update a lot on the docker-compose.yaml file and on configuration  with docker DNS to build and up MISP
+  4. there are only documentaion to how to automat requesting from sysmon only (windows ) and our agent is linux how ever we tried with windows agent and did not work

 ### New Skills Acquired